White mocha coffee blends bold coffee with creamy white chocolate for a café-style treat at home. It is quick, easy & cheap to make at home.

-White chocolate mocha, white mocha coffee or white mocha latte, whatever you want to call this coffee drink doesn’t really matter.
-But enjoying all that it has to offer is something that coffee lovers and would-be coffee lovers should not miss out on.
+This drink is also known as white mocha coffee, hot white chocolate mocha, hot white mocha and white mocha latte.
+Whatever you want to call this white chocolate coffee drink, it doesn't really matter.
+But enjoying all that it has to offer is something not to miss out on.

 Ingredients notes

-The best results are achieved using freshly ground espresso coffee.
-As the coffee flavour is being significantly altered by the other ingredients in this white chocolate mocha drink it is not necessary to use a high-end (expensive) coffee though.
-Also, instant coffee granules work fine too.
+Coffee: for the best results use freshly ground espresso coffee.
+As the coffee flavour is being significantly altered by the other ingredients in this hot white mocha it is not necessary to use a high-end (expensive) coffee.

-Since this drink contains the water used to brew the coffee I recommend only using full-fat milk for a decidedly gratifying mugful of indulgent coffee bliss.
-In all honesty, if you want to cut calories it would be better to skip the whipped cream instead of downgrading to half-fat milk.
-And don’t even think of using skimmed milk – the resulting drink will be disappointingly watery.
+Milk: Since this drink contains the water used to brew the coffee I recommend full-fat milk for a decidedly gratifying mugful of indulgent coffee bliss.
+If you want to cut calories it would be better to skip the whipped cream instead of downgrading to half-fat milk.
+Don't even think of using skimmed milk - the resulting drink will be disappointingly watery.

 Step-by-step instructions

-- Put the milk into a pan and warm gently and when steaming add the chocolate and stir until fully melted
+- Step 1: Put the milk into a pan and warm gently and when steaming add the chocolate and leave for 30 seconds for the chocolate to melt.

-- (Optional) Use a stick blender or a milk frother to whisk the chocolate milk, turning it deliciously bubbly
+- Step 3: (Optional) Use a stick blender or a milk frother to whisk the white chocolate milk, turning it deliciously bubbly.

-- Brew the coffee, pour into a warmed mug and top with the chocolate milk
+- Step 4: Brew the coffee into a warmed mug and top with the white chocolate milk.
+Garnish with whipped cream if desired and serve your hot white chocolate mocha immediately.

 Expert tips

-- Vary the strenth of the coffee according to your own tastes, but remember that very strong coffee may mask the white chocolate flavour more significantly
+- Vary the strength of the coffee: Adjust the strength of the coffee to suit your taste, but keep in mind that very strong coffee could overpower the soft flavour of the white chocolate.

 Frequently asked questions